Jamana

 Yashmagh (یەشماخ)) is a traditional Kurdish headgear, and forms a complete part of Kurdish clothing.
 It was first used in Mesopotamia by the Sumerians.
 In the Pahlavi language, the term refers to a piece of cloth that has not yet been sewn.

 A Sumerian portrait statuette of a woman wearing headgear.

 Jamana is mostly worn by men, while another version is worn by women as shirts or fashion towels.

 Traditional use

 On certain occasions, particularly during Newroz celebrations in Iranian Kurdistan, individuals wearing Jamana have reportedly faced persecution by Iranian intelligence agencies.
 Among Iranian Kurds, Newroz is often referred to as Newrozî Camane (نەورۆزی جامانە, lit.
 'The Newroz of Jamana').

 According to a report by the Ministry of Endowments and Religious Affairs of the Kurdistan Region, more than 100 mosques in the Kurdistan Region have been built in the Kurdish Jamana style.
 Jamana, in addition to its common use, is also used to protect the head from sunburn and to keep it cool.
-During past Kurdish uprisings, Jamana was part of the official Peshmerga fighting uniform.
+During past Iraqi–Kurdish conflicts, Jamana was part of the official Peshmerga fighting uniform.

 Due to changing circumstances, wearing the Jamana has become less common.
 However, the new generation wear it around their necks, using it as a fashion accessory.